 The Discuss-Then-Execute Workflow

-The most important thing to understand about Claude Code is that it's not just an executor — it's a thinking partner with full access to your codebase.
+The most important thing to understand about Claude Code is that it's not just something you give tasks to – it's a thinking partner with full access to your codebase.
+The best results come from treating it that way.

 - Discuss: Brainstorm the approach.
 Ask Claude to reason about trade-offs, challenge your assumptions, explore the codebase, and identify potential issues.
 It can read every file in your project, so it often spots things you'd miss.

 - Execute: Once you've aligned on a direction, let Claude implement.
-It writes code, runs tests, iterates on failures — all autonomously.
+It writes code, runs tests, and iterates on failures autonomously.

-Skipping phase one is the most common mistake.
+Skipping the first phase is the most common mistake people make.
 If you jump straight to "build this feature," Claude picks an approach without the benefit of discussion.
-Sometimes it picks well.
-Often it doesn't — and you spend more time undoing than you saved.
+Sometimes it picks well, but often it doesn't – and you end up spending more time undoing the work than the discussion would have taken.

 Even experienced power users typically see around 85–90% of tasks fully achieved on the first attempt.
-That's remarkably effective — but it means roughly one in ten tasks needs course-correction.
-This is precisely why the discussion phase and verification loops exist: they catch the 10–15% before it costs you time.
+That's remarkably effective, but it means roughly one in ten tasks needs course-correction.
+This is exactly why the discussion phase and verification loops exist – they catch the other 10–15% before it costs you time.

 Writing Effective Prompts